ClusterLabs/PAF/test/README.md

 vagrant up --provision-with=cts
 ~~~

-Then, you'll be able to start te exerciser from the log-sink server using eg.:
+Then, you'll be able to start the exerciser from the log-sink server using eg.:

 ~~~
 vagrant ssh -c "sudo pcs cluster stop --all"